ewa/cleanup-gmail/README.md

 # cleanup-gmail
-Python script to mark certain older messages as read in gmail
+Python script to mark certain older messages as read in gmail.
+SEE [WARNING](README#Warning) BELOW.

 ## Credit
 This is modified from [Devansh07](https://auth.geeksforgeeks.org/user/devansh07)'s GeeksforGeeks article